What are Omega-3 fatty acids?

 Research also shows that omega-3 intake can help reduce muscle soreness and stiffness and improve joint mobility in athletic and non-athletic people.
 These effects were noted in both women and men (49,50,51)

-Due to EPA and DHA’s role in recovery and muscle strength, fish oil is being regularly consumed by the bodybuilder and athletes.
+Due to EPA and DHA’s role in recovery and muscle strength, fish oil is being regularly consumed by bodybuilder and athletes.

 Omega-3 supplementation improves athletic performance, muscle mass increase, and recovery.